 The NCA is committed to the 'National Strategy for Ecologically Sustainable Development' in managing development that improves the total quality of life, both now and in the future, in a way that maintains the ecological processes on which life depends.

-The NCA recognises that the wellbeing of the community is critical to the liveability and economic prosperity of our city and has a role in leading better quality and design of the public domain.
+The NCA recognises that the wellbeing of the community is critical to the liveability and economic prosperity of our city and has a role in leading better quality and design of the public realm.
+Trees provide shade, amenity, and in well-planned places; contribute to community health and wellbeing.